-“This Rock We’re On: Imaginary Letters” is a new multi-movement work composed by Mike Holober for the GRAMMY® nominated Gotham Jazz Orchestra, and is scheduled for release as a double CD in March 2024.
-Written for jazz orchestra, voice, cello, and percussion, it features art songs set for chamber ensemble that take the form of imaginary letters to or from selected “protagonists” -- naturalist authors, artists, and environmental activists whose insights have shaped our appreciation of the natural world.
+A meditation on the beauty of nature and the fate of the planet, “This Rock We’re On: Imaginary Letters” is a multi-movement work by the acclaimed composer Mike Holober.
+Written for jazz orchestra, voice, cello, and percussion, it features art songs set for chamber ensemble that take the form of imaginary letters to or from selected “protagonists” -- naturalist authors, artists, and activists who dedicated their lives to appreciating and protecting the earth we inhabit.
 Each of the vocal works is followed by an instrumental jazz orchestra piece that reflects upon the text of the letter.
+Recorded and premiered by the GRAMMY® nominated Gotham Jazz Orchestra in June 2023, a double CD is scheduled for release in Jume 2024 (Palmetto Records).

 Ansel Adams